codeItRalf/RadioFinderKotlin/README.md

 This is a simple Radio Finder app designed to showcase skills in Android development using Kotlin.
 The app consists of two main pages: Main and Detail.
 The player is accessible from both pages, and users can search for stations, play audio while the app is in the background, and control play/pause from the notification bar.
 Additionally, the app features an audio visualizer.

+You can download and try it on the Google Play Store: [Radio Finder](https://play.google.com/store/apps/details?id=app.codeitralf.radiofinder)

 ## Features

 - **Two Pages**: Main and Detail